jjs0sbw/bsmp/README.md

 #### Sage Math

 > The primary components of the mathematics of structure are contained in Sage math notebooks in this directory.
-The directory is currently empty.
+ Sage worksheet number 4 contains the decimal to Boolean mapping transform.

 #### Tests